archival-0x/ghostpass/README.md

     - If only one session exists and session argument not provided, that is opened as default

+ghostpass close
+    - Closes ghostpass session, if any is opened

 ghostpass add <field>
     - Adds a new secret associated with <field> to current session